MonirehRazavi/LiteratureinMotion-Hub/README.md

 - Students will **fork** this repo, **clone** their fork locally, and complete weekly exercises.
 - Work will include **notes, datasets, and mapping projects**, organized into shared folder structures.
 - Each week builds toward the final project: an interactive digital map tracing the movement of a literary work across time and space.

+## Land Acknowledgement

+The University of Ottawa is located on the unceded, ancestral territory of the Algonquin Anishinaabe Nation.
+We honour their enduring presence and stewardship of this land, and recognize our responsibility to learn, teach, and create in ways that respect Indigenous histories, knowledge systems, and communities.